jeffjohnston101/ObjC---Double-Linked-List/README.md

 ======================================
 Developed in Xcode - September, 2011

-This was an project to create a Double Linked List (DLL) in Objective-C.  This project creates the nodes in a DLL via the NodeFactory class.
+This was a project to create a Double Linked List (DLL) in Objective-C.  This project creates the nodes in a DLL via the NodeFactory class.
 It then runs the list through an algorithm to remove select nodes, then through another algorithm to sort the nodes.
 This was a great learning tool when first starting with Objective-C.

 What is a Double Linked List?